EU Taxonomy Regulation

 Eligibility vs. Alignment Analysis Across Key Environmental Objectives

-The EU Taxonomy provides a structured approach to assessing the sustainability of various economic activities, aiming to ensure alignment with the EU’s climate and environmental objectives.
-Here is an analysis of specific sectors related to the Taxonomy’s key environmental goals, focusing on the eligibility and alignment rates of different activities:
+The EU Taxonomy establishes a systematic framework to assess the sustainability of economic activities, with the objective of guaranteeing consistency with the EU’s climate and environmental objectives.
+A detail by detail analysis of sectors under the umbrella of the EU Taxonomy’s main objectives in terms of the environmental criteria; the eligibility and the so-called alignment rate of the various activities:

 Climate Change Mitigation